|

 Prima::Printer objects are never created directly.
 During the life of a program, there exists only one instance of a printer object, created automatically by Prima::Application.
 Prima::Printer object is created only when the system provides graphic printing capabilities - drawing and painting procedures on a graphic device.
 If there are no such API, Prima::Application creates an instance of Prima::PS::Printer instead, which emulates a graphic device, producing PostScript output.
 The discretion between Prima::Printer and Prima::PS::Printer is transparent for both the user and the programmer, unless printer device specific adjustments desired.

-A printing session is started by begin_doc()
+A printing session is started by begin_doc(), which switches

 the object into the painting state.
-If finished by end_doc()
+If finished by end_doc(),

 the document is delivered to a printer device.
 Alternative finishing

-, terminates the printing session with
+method, abort_doc(), terminates the printing session with

 no information printed, unless the document is multi-paged

-and pages were sent to the printer via new_page()
+and pages were sent to the printer via new_page().

 A printer object ( that means, both Prima::Printer and Prima::PS::Printer )

-provides selection of the printer mechanism. printers()
+provides selection of the printer mechanism. printers() method

 returns array of hashes, each describing a printer device; get_default_printer()